ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 1. Press `Upload selected params to FC, and advance to next file` button.
 1. Close *ArduPilot Methodic Configurator*

-Perform the flight and afterwords:
+Perform the flight and afterward:

 1. Connect the flight controller to the PC
 1. On *ArduPilot Methodic Configurator* select `21_quicktune_results.param` on the *Current intermediate parameter file:* Combobox.
 1. When asked *Should the FC values now be copied to the 21_quicktune_results.param file?* select `Yes`.
-1. Press `Uploadd selected params to FC, and advance to next file` button.
+1. Press `Upload selected params to FC, and advance to next file` button.
 1. Close *ArduPilot Methodic Configurator*

 If you are impatient and do not want a fully optimized flight controller jump to *[section 14 Productive configuration](#h-12-productive-configuration-55)*